freeman-jiang/count-occurrences/README.md

 # count-occurrences

-Algorithm to calculate number of occurences of a variable within a string of code.
+Algorithm to calculate the row and column of the occurences of a variable within a string of code.

 Example: